 - National Technical Institute

-- Porter & Chester Institute
+- Porter and Chester Institute

 - Remington College